 ||Assessment will be based on:

-a.
-Details: How does fuel and electricity underpin social and economic change in the Global South?¿ Address this question in reference to a detailed example.
+(ii) Real World Case Study: 'Energising Development?
+How does fuel and electricity underpin social and economic change in the Global South?'.
+A 3,500 word final essay (70%)

 ||Feedback for coursework will be returned online via ELMA.